uq-eresearch/thales/doc/thales-install-guide.md

 These steps continue on from the [Common to both development and production installations].

-These steps assume the Web application is run using the WEBrick HTTP server, which comes as standard with Ruby 1.9.3.

-1. Create PostgreSQL user.
+1. Create PostgreSQL user with the CREATEDB role.

         $ sudo -u postgres psql
         postgres=# CREATE USER thales WITH CREATEDB PASSWORD 'p@ssw0rd';